Letitia Dean: EastEnders

-In 1984, Dean auditioned to play one of the original characters in BBC One's brand new soap opera, EastEnders—she was selected for an interview on the strength of a photograph alone.
-The creators of EastEnders, Tony Holland and Julia Smith, were looking for a "bouncy, attractive, oddly vulnerable young woman" to play the part of Sharon Watts, and out of the various applicants they had seen, only Dean had all of those qualities.
+In 1984, Dean auditioned to play one of the original characters in BBC One's new soap opera, EastEnders; she was selected for an interview on the strength of a photograph alone.
+The creators of EastEnders, Tony Holland and Julia Smith, were looking for a "bouncy, attractive, oddly vulnerable young woman" to play the part of Sharon Watts, and out of the various applicants they had seen, they believed that only Dean had all of those qualities.
 Dean lied about her roots to get the part.
-As the casting directors were only looking for real 'East End' actors, she falsely claimed that she was born and brought up in Hackney, east London.
+As the casting directors were only looking for real East End actors, she falsely claimed that she was born and brought up in Hackney, east London.
 The lie paid off and she got the part, clinching the deal because of her laugh, which Holland and Smith described as "the dirtiest in the world!"
+She debuted in the role in the show's first episode broadcast on 19 February 1985.

-Dean's character Sharon, the troubled and spoilt adopted daughter of landlords "Dirty" Den (Leslie Grantham) and Angie Watts (Anita Dobson), from the show's inception in 1985 until 1995 — Sharon becoming one of the most popular and long-running characters in the serial.
+Dean's character Sharon, the troubled and spoilt adopted daughter of landlords "Dirty" Den (Leslie Grantham) and Angie Watts (Anita Dobson), has become one of the most popular and long-running characters in the serial.
+She featured in one of the soap's most popular storylines in 1994, a love triangle featuring Sharon, her husband Grant Mitchell (Ross Kemp) and his brother Phil (Steve McFadden).
+The plot, nicknamed "Sharongate", gave the soap one of its highest episode ratings in October 1994 with over 25.3 million viewers.
+A desire to pursue other acting roles prompted Dean to leave the soap in 1995.

-While appearing on EastEnders, Dean forayed into singing with her fellow EastEnders castmate, Paul Medford (who played Kelvin Carpenter).
+During her first stint on EastEnders, she forayed into singing with her fellow EastEnders castmate, Paul Medford (who played Kelvin Carpenter).
 A song penned for the pair as part of a plotline in EastEnders (known as The Banned) prompted the BBC to release the song as a single.
-The song, "Something Outa Nothing", reached number 12 in the UK Singles Chart in November 1986.
+The song, "Something Outa Nothing", reached number 12 in the UK singles chart in November 1986.

-Dean featured in one of the soap's most popular storylines, a love triangle featuring Sharon, her husband Grant Mitchell (Ross Kemp) and his brother Phil (Steve McFadden).
-The plot, nicknamed 'Sharongate', gave the soap one of its highest episode ratings in October 1994, watched by over 25.3 million viewers.
-A desire to pursue other acting roles prompted Dean to leave the soap in 1995.